 From: Susan Elmes, Economics Department DUS

-Date: August 2019
+Date: August 2023

 In order to graduate, the Department must certify that you have completed your declared program in economics.
-We will check your Columbia transcript and any transfer credits that have been approved by the Department.
+We check your Columbia transcript and any transfer credits that have been approved by the Department.
 Each year, we discover students whose records are incomplete (e.g. transfer credit approvals are missing), or who have not strictly followed the course sequencing requirements.
-In some cases, this is not discovered until it is too late for the student to graduate on time with his or her intended economics degree.
+In some cases, this is discovered too late to allow the student to graduate on time with his or her intended economics degree.

 - AP, IB or GCE credits not listed on the transcript: If you are using any of these advanced placement credits in place of Principles of Economics or Calculus I,II, then those credits must appear on the bottom of your transcript.
 If they do not, then you are officially missing those required courses for the major/concentration.
-You must speak with your College or GS advisor ASAP to have those advance placement credits posted.
+You must speak with your College or GS advisor ASAP to have those advanced placement credits posted.

 - Math High School credits: If you have high school math credits that exempt you from Calculus I, then you must obtain written certification from the Math